 Can I receive Communion in the hand at a Latin Mass?

-The reasons go deeper than rubrics.
-To kneel is to confess that one is in the presence of God.
-To receive on the tongue is to receive as a child receives food, not as an adult takes a coin.
+And the reasons run deeper than rubrics.
+To kneel is to confess, with the body, that one is in the presence of God; to receive on the tongue is to receive as a child is fed, not as an adult takes a coin.
 The posture forms the soul.
-Catholics who have received this way for years often say they cannot return to anything else without feeling that something has been lost.
+Many who have received this way for years say they could not go back without feeling that something had quietly been lost.
+Come to the rail without anxiety — you are in good and ancient company.

 Read the full article: Understanding the Parts of the Mass